SamVanheer/HalfLifeAssetManager/docs/configuring-log-output.md

 [< Back to Half-Life Asset Manager](/README.md)

-Half-Life Asset Manager can output log information to a file.
-To enable this add the command line parameter `--log-to-file` to the command line.
+Half-Life Asset Manager outputs log information to a file.

-Create a desktop shortcut to add this when launching the program directly.

 Log output will be written to a text file called `HLAM-Log.txt` located in the same directory as the program configuration file.